 The Academic IELTS is preferably accepted in Australia and other Commonwealth countries and has a validity of 2 years.
 For the exchange program with Australia, the IELTS is not required for most partner universities.

 If you have not yet decided on a specific country, the TOEFL is more recommended.
 The Academic IELTS is offered by the British Council at various locations in Germany.
 For detailed information on the test structure, test dates and centers, please contact British Council.

 Occasionally, universities in the exchange program with Asia and Australia require the TOEFL or IELTS.
 Please contact the respective program coordinator for more information.

 Semesters of leave are not included in the number of semesters studied.
-An application for a semester of leave can only be made if you are unable to attend courses at the University of Stuttgart for at least 3 weeks during the lecture period of the respective semester due to your stay abroad.
 Detailed information on the topic of leave of absence is provided on our website.

 Please first check with your examination committee whether the exam regulations of your study program allow you to apply for semesters of leave for studies or an internship abroad.

 If so, please submit an informal application for leave of absence for your semester(s) of leave at the Admissions Office during the re-registration period.
 (Please have your application confirmed by the International Office at the International Center.)
 If you do not use this form as an application, please enclose proof of your planned study abroad (copy of letter of admission or confirmation of grant) with your personal informal application.